 About

 Hi, I’m Shogo, the founder of Veritas Scholar.
-As a senior at Deerfield Academy, a boarding school in Massachusetts, and an incoming freshman at Yale University, I’ve spent years helping students like you manage the demands of high school, academics, and the admissions process.
+As a senior at Deerfield Academy, a boarding school in Massachusetts, and an incoming freshman at [Insert School Name], I’ve spent years helping students like you manage the demands of high school, academics, and the admissions process.
 Through my work as a peer counselor and tutor, I’ve seen firsthand how overwhelming it can feel to balance it all and still aim for your best.

 I was born and raised in New York City and attended the Buckley School, a K-9 all-boys private school in Manhattan, before heading to boarding school.
 Outside of academics, I’m a varsity wrestling captain, TEDx speaker, and peer counselor.
 When I’m not working or studying, you’ll probably find me traveling, lifting, or getting lost in a good book.